 If you are hit with delays, that’s when you need to be very focused on providing excellent and transparent customer service.
 Be available and responsive on all your customer channels, including social media, live chat and the telephone.
 It may also be necessary to pause marketing on products that are hit with delivery delays.

 Thinking of starting a business?
-Check out our free online courses in partnership with the Open University on business operations and supply chain management.
+Check out our free online courses in partnership with the Open University on business operations and management.
 Our free Learn with Start Up Loans courses include:

 Plus free courses on finance and accounting, marketing, project management, management and leadership.